Big Sky Wildlife Spotlight: Pronghorns

 - They breed at about 2 years of age in late September.

 - Does give birth to two grayish-brown fawns after 7-8 months.

-- Fawns can outrun a human in less than two days.
+- Fawns can outrun a human in less than two days after they're born.

 - Predators include cougars, wolves, bobcats, coyotes, eagles.

 - It is legal to hunt pronghorns in Montana with the proper license and permit.

 - Pronghorns are not members of the goat or antelope families.

 - They have large protruding eyes that are the largest of any North American ungulate.
 Those eyes provide 300 degrees of vision.

 - They can detect movement up to 4 miles away.